British Forces Overseas Hong Kong: Overview

 Prior to and during the Second World War, the garrison was composed of British Army battalions and locally enlisted personnel (LEPs) who served as regular members in the Hong Kong Squadron of the Royal Navy or the Hong Kong Military Service Corps and their associate land units.
-The Hong Kong Brigade served as the main garrison formation.
+The Hong Kong Infantry Brigade served as the main garrison formation.
 After the outbreak of the Second World War, the garrison was reinforced with British Indian Army and Canadian Army units.
 A second brigade, the Kowloon Infantry Brigade, was formed to assist in commanding the expanded force.
 The garrison was defeated during the Battle of Hong Kong, by the Empire of Japan.

 After the Second World War and the end of the Japanese occupation of Hong Kong, the British military reestablished a presence.
 As a result of the Chinese Civil War, the British Army raised the 40th Infantry Division and dispatched it to garrison Hong Kong.
-It latter left for combat in the Korean War, and the defense of the territory was taken up by additional British forces who were rotated from Europe.
+It later left for combat in the Korean War, and the defense of the territory was taken up by additional British forces who were rotated from Europe.
 The garrison was further supplemented by LEPs, and Gurkhas.
 The latter came from Nepal, but formed part of the British Army.
 The size of the garrison during the Cold War fluctuated and ended up being based around one brigade.

-The Royal Hong Kong Regiment, a military unit which was part of the Hong Kong Government, was trained and organised along the lines of a British Territorial Army unit.
-As such, it was supported by British Army regular personnel holding key positions.
-These British Army personnel, for their duration of service to the Royal Hong Kong Regiment, were seconded to the Hong Kong Government.
-In the post-WWII era, the majority of the regiment's members were local citizens of Chinese descent.
+The Royal Hong Kong Regiment (The Volunteers) (RHKR(V)) was a locally raised Crown regiment established under the Royal Hong Kong Regiment Ordinance (Cap.
+199).
+It was administered by the Government of Hong Kong on behalf of the Sovereign, with its funding drawn from Crown revenues rather than from a local militia budget.
+The regiment assisted in the defence of Hong Kong, maintaining internal security and providing disaster relief when required.

+Formed in 1854 and granted the “Royal” title in 1951, the regiment established an affiliation with the Royal Armoured Corps in the early 1960s and was formally incorporated into its order of battle under subsidiary regulations (L.N.
+190 of 1970).
+It was placed under the operational command of the Commander British Forces Hong Kong.
+Officers were commissioned by the Governor, in the name of the Sovereign, and all members were subject to the Army Act 1955 and Queen’s Regulations.
+Several regular British Army officers were seconded to key positions to support training and command, and the regiment’s organisation followed the model of the United Kingdom’s Territorial Army.

+Although funded and administered locally, the regiment was legally part of the British Crown Forces and not a colonial militia.
+It was disbanded in 1995 prior to the transfer of sovereignty in 1997.